yuvrajkarna2717/Sorting_Visualizer_Backend/README.md

 # Sorting_Visualizer_Backend
-This is backend ofsorting visualizer.
+This is backend of sorting visualizer.